Tutadit/Base-Shell-Scripts/README.md

 # Base-Shell-Scripts
 Collection of various shell scripts

+All config options are in `GlobalNeeds`

 # Color and Background scripts
 There are a few scripts that I use to customize the look of my machine.

-I use the current background to set to color scheme, using `generateColorPalette` to achieve this.
+I use the current background to set the color scheme, using `generateColorPalette` to achieve this.

 I use `setBackground` to grab a random image from the